HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

 ![Simple JOIN Example](./simple_join_example.png)

 If you look closely, you'll notice that this particular query could actually be written without the JOIN.
-For example, we can count `distinct pages.page` from the `requests` table instead of JOINing the `pages` table.
+For example, we can count `distinct page` from the `requests` table instead of JOINing the `pages` table.
 If you run this query, you'll notice that the results are the same as the previous query, and the processed bytes are a bit less.

 ```sql
 SELECT